anastasiiahulko/STP_TaskManager/README.md

 Algorithm of task selection in `task_list.rb`.

-The program takes the list of tasks from the file ``.
+The program takes the list of tasks from the file `input_tasks.csv`.
 Its structure:

-The result of the selection is written to the file ``.
+The result of the selection is written to the file `output_managed_tasks.csv`.
 Its structure:

 Selection algorithm: